robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 To summarize, at the beginning the weights of our model can be random (training from scratch) or come from a pretrained model (transfer learning).
 The model will need to learn better weights.

 We begin by comparing the outputs the model gives us with our targets ( we have labeled data, so we know what result the model should give us) using a loss function, which returns a number that we want to make as low as possible by improving our weights.
+To do this, we take a few data items from the training set and feed them to our model.
+We compare the corresponding targets using our loss function, and the score we get tells us how wrong our predictions were.
+We then change the weights a little bit to make it slightly better.